Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 When it is time to release a new minor version of qiskit-ibm we will:

 1. Create a new tag with the version number and push it to github
-2. Change the `master` version to the next release version.
+2. Change the `main` version to the next release version.

 The release automation processes will be triggered by the new tag and perform the following steps:

-1. Create a stable branch for the new minor version from the release tag on the `master` branch
+1. Create a stable branch for the new minor version from the release tag on the `main` branch
 2. Build and upload binary wheels to pypi
 3. Create a github release page with a generated changelog
-4. Generate a PR on the meta-repository to bump the ibmq provider version and meta-package version.
+4. Generate a PR on the meta-repository to bump the Qiskit IBM Provider version and meta-package version.

 The `stable/*` branches should only receive changes in the form of bug